skift-org/skift/doc/building.md

     - In Virtual Machine:
         ```sh
-        ./skift.sh image boot
+        ./skift.sh boot
         ```
         > **🛈 Note**<br> Requires a graphical environment and QEMU with graphics support (SDL or GTK).
-        > For headless servers, build a disk image instead: `./skift.sh image build --format=hdd`
+        > For headless servers, build a disk image instead: `./skift.sh dist --format=hdd`

     - In simulator:
         ```sh
-        ./skift.sh run --mixins=release hideo-shell
+        ./skift.sh run --release hideo-shell
         ```

-        > **🛈 Note**<br> The `--mixins=release` flag is optional and can be omitted for a debug build.
+        > **🛈 Note**<br> The `--release` flag is optional and can be omitted for a debug build.

     **Enjoy!** You now have a working installation of skiftOS.